 I could produce a long list of my own choices that create such conflict in me every day, and along with that a list of people I know who do better at me in the struggle to consume less.
 Their examples force me to face my own shortcomings.
-But I am grateful for them and what they freely offer- the gift of making me uncomfortable, lic.
-Potential critiques of the current economic order are diffused partly through advertising's reconfiguration of potentially progressive language, and partly through the non-reporting in the news of activities which, in fact, challenge the status quo.
-The result is the manufacture of a public that is ignorant of current and ongoing struggles to make social change, and that can feel-based on the ways in which advertising takes up a progressive rhetoric-as though it is being transgressive when it is merely engaging in the process of consuming products.
+But I am grateful for them and what they freely offer- the gift of making me uncomfortable, for it is that sense of being uncomfortable with my choices that pushes me to struggle with these issues.